kaggler-tv/kaggler-tv-schedule/README.md

+# DISCLAIMER
+Kaggler TV is not affiliated with Kaggle Inc.

 # Kaggler TV
+Made by Kagglers and for Kagglers.

 [Kaggler TV](https://www.youtube.com/channel/UCI8Y-po83Y4LLnIdAe_cmNA/) is a YouTube Channel that shares about machine learning competitions and data science career development.

 This repository is to share channel's video release schedule and receive feedbacks from users.